 In any case, having console exclusives on the PlayStation 5 will definitely boost the sales for Sony which, from a business standpoint, makes total sense.
 However, if you’re someone who doesn’t want to buy a new console on day 1, you’ll sadly be missing out on these games.

-The Sony vs. Microsoft battle this year will be extremely fascinating since neither of the two companies seems like its going to have any major slip ups.
-Hopefully, by E3 2020, things will be a lot clear for consumers to decide between the PlayStation 5 and Xbox Series X. Until then, all we can do is wait and speculate.
+The Sony vs. Microsoft battle this year will be extremely fascinating since neither of the two companies seems like it’s going to have any major slip-ups.
+Hopefully, by the Holiday season, things will be a lot clear for consumers to decide between the PlayStation 5 and Xbox Series X. Until then, all we can do is wait and speculate.